orneryd/InGauge/README.md

  9. Start mongodb with `mongod`
     If this doesn't work, be sure to `sudo mkdir -p /data/db`
- 10. Start a development server by running `grunt serve`
+ 10. Start a development server by running `sudo grunt serve`
  11. The site should show up in your browser!